-Students for the up-coming year have been chosen by the committee.
-It's not to early to sign up for 2013.
+Students for the up-coming year (2014) have been selected but contact Jeff Allen to get on the list the next time they're available.
+(If all aren't committed by the festival, they may be given out before next year's festival.
 Factors that will impact the decision include the following: A student must demonstrate the desire to learn to play the instrument.

 A student must have family support, either a parent or other relative.
 Those who have a family membership in the ODPC will be given preference for participation.

 The student and parent will need to sign a contract assuring proper care of the instrument.
 A $50 deposit is required that will be refunded at the end of the contract year, as long as the instrument is returned in good condition.